 Students must notify and receive permission from an administrative dean to withdraw officially or to take a leave of absence from Colgate.
 The official date of withdrawal is determined by the student’s administrative dean.
 A student who officially withdraws or is granted a leave of absence from Colgate before 60 percent of the enrollment period has expired will receive adjusted charges for tuition, fees, room, and meals based on the percentage of time enrolled.
 Federal aid is refunded according to the Federal Title IV refund formula.
 State grants are refunded based on individual state regulations.
 After 60 percent of the enrollment period has passed, no adjustments will be made.
 This policy applies only to tuition, fees, room, and meal charges set by Colgate University.
 External scholarships will be adjusted based on the host program’s regulations.
 A sample of this refund policy is available by contacting the Office of Financial Aid, 315-228-7431 or firstname.lastname@example.org.

 Refunds of Colgate tuition for off-campus study are governed by the university’s refund policy.
-Written notification of withdrawal must be dated and delivered to the director of off-campus study.
+Written notification of withdrawal must be dated and sent to the off-campus study email (email@example.com).
 E-mail notification from a Colgate e-mail address is acceptable.
 The postmark or date of e-mail serves as the effective date of withdrawal and the first day of class or the official program start date, whichever comes first, serves as the official start date for the purposes of the tuition refund calculation.

-Additionally, students will be charged for any non-recoverable expenses including, but not limited to, non-refundable deposits, tuition from a partner university or organization, approved program charges, housing, transportation, visas, and/or shared group expenses.
+Additionally, students who withdraw following their commitment to the program will be charged for any non-recoverable expenses including, but not limited to, non-refundable deposits, tuition from a partner university or organization, approved program charges, housing, transportation, visas, and/or shared group expenses.
 The extent of non-recoverable expenses vary by program and the date of withdrawal.